 This is probably the first time you’ve heard of having three different production schedules.
 Other consultants or software providers may speak of the ability to maintain separate “what-if” schedules but how they are put to use is the key.
 The concept of have having an offline schedule scenario that staff can use to test different scheduling strategies accomplished through drag-and-drop scheduling may sound compelling to some but it is rarely (i.e., close to never) effective in practice.
 In fact, I am begging you NOT to do it.

-I contend that the best use of multiple scheduling scenarios is to implement the three production schedule types described previously and let them run, run, … run free ... without manual interference from production schedulers, expeditors, or other "schedule destroyers".
+I contend that the best use of multiple scheduling scenarios is to implement the three production schedule types described previously and let them run, run, … run free ... with minimal manual interference from production schedulers, analysts, supervisors, or expeditors.

-You spent money for a scheduling system so why not let it do the work for you?
+You spent a lot of money on a scheduling system so why not let it do the work for you?

-When the system is enabled to work for YOU, a broad swath of your organization will very probably be liberated from the symptoms of high blood pressure, anxiety, feelings of helplessness, and general bad feelings that permeates so many manufacturing organizations engaged in poor production scheduling practices.
+When the system is enabled to work more optimally, a broad swath of your organization will very probably be liberated from the symptoms of high blood pressure, anxiety, feelings of helplessness, and general bad feelings that permeate so many manufacturing organizations engaged in poor production scheduling practices.

-Nowhere is this felt more than in industries where there is a high part number mix and low volume.
+Nowhere is this felt more than in industries where there is a large number of part numbers with deep bills of materials in a job shop environment.
 Examples include aerospace, medical devices, industrial equipment manufacturing, food co-packing, and contract manufacturing.

 Volatility is the Enemy

-The following video provides a quick introduction that alludes to what is really going on:
+The following video provides a quick introduction that illustrates what is really going on: